assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/semantic_repository_enabler.rst

 The Semantic Repository is located in the Data management plane of the ASSIST-IoT architecture.
 It serves as a versioned and namespaced central repository of data models and other files.
-It has few limitations with regard to the content it can store, thus it can be used for diverse data storage-related scenarios.
+It has no limitations with regard to the content that it can store, thus it can be used for diverse data storage-related scenarios.

 **********